Current Graduate Students

 Heeba momen

 Heeba is a graduate of Vanderbilt University where she received a BA in Medicine, Health, and Society with a minor in Human and Organizational Development.
-Her research interests are in epidemiology, AI in healthcare, and healthcare systems/management.
+Her research interests are in healthcare policy, social and political determinants of health, and healthcare systems/management.
 Her goal is to either work in academia (professor/researcher), work for institutions such as the CDC, or pursue medical school in the future.
-Her student advisor for her thesis is Dr. Laura Stark.
-She chose the MHS MA program to explore more research opportunities, gain more experience for further higher education options, and to help narrow down on what specifically she wants to pursue as a career.
+She chose the MHS MA program to explore more research opportunities and gain more experience for further higher education options.

 jane nwaba